1. Overview

 This function is used to convert red,green,blue color channel to RGB565 color format |

-5. Sys Methods
+5. System Methods

-sys.beep(2000, 100); // Trigger BunHMI onboard beeper.
+sys.beep(2000, 100); // Triggers the BunHMI onboard beeper.

-sys.bright(60); // Set LCD backlight to 60%
+sys.bright(60); // Sets the LCD backlight to 60%.

-sys.scr(scr2); // Change screen to scr2
+sys.scr(scr2); // Changes the screen to scr2.

 5.1.
 Variables